zeropynes/ETCMCLXCScripts/README.md

 ### Donations

-If you would like to donate to a contributor, send ETC/ETCPOW to our wallet:
+If you would like to donate to support ongoing development, send ETC/ETCPOW to our wallet:

 0xA24BC49b794b3bEc609aD72cD7017FFB6e784E2C